msadiqraza/anythingllm-embed/README.md

 - `data-open-on-load` — Once loaded, open the chat as default.
 It can still be closed by the user.
 To enable set this attribute to `on`.
 All other values will be ignored.

+- `data-show-thoughts` — Allow users to see the AI's thought process in responses.
+If set to "false", users will only see the thinking state.
+Defaults to "true".

 - `data-support-email` — Shows a support email that the user can used to draft an email via the "three dot" menu in the top right.
 Option will not appear if it is not set.

 ### `<iframe>` tag HTML embed